Dandush03/Bazaar/README.md

 # Capstone - HTML/CSS - Fruit Bazaar

-> In this project, I got the chance to build a responsive website.
+> In this project, I got the chance to build a responsive website of a Fruit Bazaar.
 I’ll be using Mohammad Awad layoust from this incredibly work he did and post in [Bëhance](https://www.behance.net/gallery/24796463/ZATTIX), with some changes, this page I planned to use it for learning porpusess for mastering SASS pre-compailer.
 Here I'll add a shot of the main content;

 ![screenshot](./main-style-demo.png)